Feeling uninspired when it comes to prepping your midday meal? Are you out of grownup lunchbox ideas?

 Tip #3: Include a whole grain or a starch

-Grains and starches are a very important component of a healthy eating pattern.
-They help make a meal more filling and satisfying and provide you with long-lasting energy.
-They are packed with many of the vitamins needed to convert food into energy in our bodies.
+Grains and starches are very important components of a healthy eating pattern, providing us with numerous nutrients, vitamins and minerals.
+For example, the starches and fiber in complex carbohydrates help make a meal more filling and satisfying and provide you with long-lasting energy.

 Whole grains, when paired with legumes, beans, or nuts/seeds, provide us with a full complement of the amino acids we need for muscle building and tissue repair.
-Starches and grains also help the body spare protein for use in muscle building, so don’t skip the starch!
+Starches and grains also help the body spare the protein you eat for use in muscle building, so don’t skip the starch!

 Tip #4: Don’t forget the fats!

 Fats play numerous roles in the body.
-They help us absorb key vitamins (A, D, E, & K), make hormones, protect our organs, and keep the body warm.
-The brain is made up mostly of fat, and fats are a part of every cell in the body.
+They help us absorb key vitamins (A, D, E, & K), make hormones, protect our organs, and keep the body warm and cushioned.
+Also, our brain cells are insulated by fat, and fats are a part of every cell in the body.

 Fats from fish, nuts, seeds, olive oil, other plants (like avocado, coconut, etc.), and egg and dairy products are all excellent choices.
 If you include animal products in your eating, some fat will be provided from those foods as well.
 Fats also add flavor, can increase satisfaction, and help keep you fuller longer.